tylermercer/personal-website/src/content/posts/software/linkblog.md

   [digital garden](https://maggieappleton.com/garden-history) vibes, where thoughts begin as seeds and grow into more detailed things.

-I've decided to add a linkblog to this site as well.
-Mine aims to incorporate the parts I like about each of the approaches I've seen others use, by having a dedicated area on the site for links, without going so far as to put it on its own subdomain.
-You can [check it out here](/links/1). (**Update:** I've also created [RSS](/feeds/links.xml) and [JSON](/feeds/links.json) feeds for it.)
+I’ve decided to add a linkblog to this site as well.
+Mine aims to incorporate the parts I like about each of the approaches I’ve seen others use, by having a dedicated area on the site for links, without going so far as to put it on its own subdomain.
+You can [check it out here](/links/1). (**Update:** I’ve also created [RSS](/feeds/links.xml) and [JSON](/feeds/links.json) feeds for it.)

 I opted for the separate-feeds approach because these two feeds will be _vastly_